 Denis has been providing LGBTI counselling therapy these last years’

 Low Self-Value / Self-Doubt

 Depending on our life experiences, we can have an overwhelming poor self view.
 Denis recognises that it is not enough to ascertain ‘better self esteem’ and at times this has been compared to ‘placing a plaster on a punctured tyre’.
 The inflated ego is slowing deflating over time, returning to the default & conditioned experience.

 Partly through values & self compassion therapy plus other helpful therapeutic modalities to draw on, Denis aims to provide long term change, whereby connecting to ‘our original nature’ reveals what is required and needed to navigate through the ‘storms of life’.
 Once this is known; there is no turning back to old conditioned ways.

 Existential Crisis / Spirituality

-A sacred space if provided for those who wish to explore ‘what is their purpose in life’ and ‘what is the meaning of it all?’
+A sacred space is provided for those who wish to explore ‘what is their purpose in life’ and ‘what is the meaning of it all?’
 Not having the space to investigate these vital questions, can lead to confusion; feeling trapped and at times, despair.
 Working out ‘what is it I want from life?’ and ‘what is it I aspire to?’ can lead to less struggle.
 ‘The mind will do anything to avoid the void’

 How can I be ok with what is being known and revealed?
-Denis provides a safe space to explore this and other big questions and by so doing facilitates potential for vital & vibrant insights to be revealed; integrated and continuous refining to occur
+Denis provides a safe space to explore this and other big questions and by doing so, facilitates potential for vital & vibrant insights to be revealed; integrated and continuous refining to occur